Apply to the BIMS Graduate Program starting September 1stAPPLICATIONS CLOSED

 If you encountered particular challenges during the COVID pandemic that may have affected your academic performance or research experiences, please use the optional personal statement as an opportunity to share any information that you feel may be helpful to our admissions committee as they evaluate your application.
 This information will not be shared beyond those faculty and staff who read and evaluate applications.

 We encourage you to follow the news on UVAToday and our School of Medicine homepage.
 In addition, please follow our BIMS program on social media using the info from our website.
-If you have questions that were not addressed above, please reach out to us at email@example.com.
+If you have questions that were not addressed above, please reach out to our Associate Dean for Graduate and Medical Scientist Programs, Janet V. Cross. email@example.com.

 The requirements for admission to the BIMS Graduate Programs are rigorous, as it is our goal to recruit the very best students who will go on to be leading scientists in academia, industry, and other areas.
 All applicants should have earned or should be in the process of earning an undergraduate degree at an accredited institution.
 Although strong weighting is given to a student’s grade point average, the most important criterion for admission is a student’s passion and commitment for research and aspiration for a professional career conducting pioneering biomedical research.